 Since it is just around the corner from the consulate, where you have to go to get your visa anyway, I strongly suggest taking a few extra minutes to get a local SIM card if you have a phone that supports it.

 - Be aware of the political controversy surrounding Abkhazia.
-It’s been the subject of pretty serious tragedies, so tread lightly if discussing Abkhazia’s relationship to Georgia or Russia.
+It’s been the subject of pretty serious tragedies thanks to Russia’s imperialist invasion.

 - You can take marshrutkas to get around between most places.
 Before going, I suggest that you write down or screenshot the Cyrillic words for the four major marshrukta destinations: